guilhermepo2/blog/_posts/2019-07-03-simple-state-machines.markdown

 ### The Mathematical Model

-According to Wikipedia, a State Machine, also known as Finite-State Machine (FSM) or Finite Automaton is "a mathematical model of computation, an abstract machine that can be in exactly one of a finite number of states at any given time, it can changes from one state to another in response to some external inputs, this is called a state transition".
+According to Wikipedia, a State Machine, also known as Finite-State Machine (FSM) or Finite Automaton is "a mathematical model of computation, an abstract machine that can be in exactly one of a finite number of states at any given time, it changes from one state to another in response to some external inputs, this is called a state transition".

 Yikes!